smithy-lang/smithy/docs/source/spec/core/traits.rst

 Annotation traits
 =================

 A structure trait with no members is called an *annotation trait*.
+It's hard to predict what information a trait needs to capture when modeling a domain;
+a trait might start out as a simple annotation, but later might benefit from additional information.
+By defining an annotation trait rather than a boolean trait, the trait can safely add optional members over time as needed.

 The following example defines an annotation trait named ``foo``:

 .. tabs::